 Help from kids in the kitchen has so many benefits: It includes the whole family in meal prep, teaches useful skills, develops early interests in food and healthy eating, and eases the stress of keeping little ones entertained while you work (the work is the entertainment!).

 While the ol' kitchen-chair-turned-backward setup worked just fine for me in the '70s, today there are a slew of helpful platforms specially made to bring small children to kitchen counter height.
 And don't worry — they're as cute as they are safe.

-- 1 The Learning Tower, $199 from Little Helpers: an enclosed tower that transforms into an easel or playhouse when children are older.
+- Little Partners Learning Tower, $200: This enclosed tower can be transformed into an easel or playhouse when children are older.
 And it comes in a few colors.

-- Guidecraft High Rise Step-Up, $132 from Guidecraft: an open step with rails and colorful non-slip treads — in the kitchen, bathroom, or playroom.
+- Guidecraft High Rise Step-Up, $99: Use this open step — with rails and colorful non-slip treads — in the kitchen, bathroom, or playroom.